-How does the extraction process work?
+How the extraction process works

 The professional process is divided into three crucial phases: